 Privacy Watchdog Ensures Zillow Group Adheres To Digital Advertising Privacy Best Practices

-McLean, VA, Dec.
-09, 2025 (GLOBE NEWSWIRE) -- BBB National Programs' Digital Advertising Accountability Program (DAAP) has worked with The Zillow Group and select brands under its portfolio -- Zillow, Trulia, HotPads, and StreetEasy -- to bring its websites and mobile apps into compliance with the Digital Advertising Alliance's (DAA) Self-Regulatory Principles for online interest-based advertising (IBA).
+McLean, VA – December 9, 2025 – BBB National Programs' Digital Advertising Accountability Program (DAAP) has worked with The Zillow Group and select brands under its portfolio - Zillow, Trulia, HotPads, and StreetEasy - to bring its websites and mobile apps into compliance with the Digital Advertising Alliance's (DAA) Self-Regulatory Principles for online interest-based advertising (IBA).

 As part of its routine monitoring, DAAP reviewed Zillow and observed third-party data collection for IBA.
 DAAP then expanded its review to other Zillow Group brand websites and mobile applications, including Trulia, StreetEasy, and HotPads.